-If you answered no in Step 2, have you determined that your installation of subsurface earthdisturbing stormwater controls will have no effect on historic properties? \Box YES \boxtimes NO
+If you answered no in Step 2, have you determined that your installation of subsurface earthdisturbing stormwater controls will have no effect on historic properties? \boxtimes YES \square NO

 - If yes, provide documentation of the basis for your determination.
-Insert references to documents, studies, or other sources relied upon - If no, proceed to Appendix E, Step 4.
+Prior applications to the City of Albuquerque have determined that there are no Historic or Cultually Sensitive Resources near this property.
+The National Register list of properties can be found in the Appendix. - If no, proceed to Appendix E, Step 4.